MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-manage.md

 ---
 # Manage an external authentication method in Microsoft Entra ID (Preview)

-External authentication methods enable users to use an external provider when satisfying multifactor authentication requirements when signing in with Entra ID.
-External authentication methods enable users to satisfy MFA requirements from Conditional Access policies, Identity Protection sign-in risk policies, Privileged Identity Management (PIM) activation, and when the application itself requires MFA.
+An external authentication method (EAM) lets users choose an external provider to meet multifactor authentication (MFA) requirements when they sign to Microsoft Entra ID.
+External authentication methods satisfy MFA requirements from Conditional Access policies, Identity Protection sign-in risk policies, Privileged Identity Management (PIM) activation, and when the application itself requires MFA.

-External authentication methods differ from federation in that the user identity is originated and managed in Entra ID.
+EAMs differ from federation in that the user identity is originated and managed in Entra ID.
 With federation, the identity is managed in the external identity provider.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::

 ## Required information from your external authentication provider
-Before creating the method, you will need the following information from your external authentication provider:
+To create an EAM, you need the following information from your external authentication provider:

 - An **Application ID** is generally a multitenant application from your provider, which is used as part of the integration.
 You need to provide admin consent for this application in your tenant.
 - A **Client ID** is an identifier from your provider used as part of the authentication integration to identify Entra ID requesting authentication.